Crash Course In Java Brain Surgery

 — Viktor Gamov aka @gAmUssA

-Principal Developer Advocate at Kong
+Principal Developer Advocate at Confluent

 What is this all about?